rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-0-child-order.md

 * `(s next-sibling-of c) := cRs` and `(s previous-sibling-of c) := sRc`

-Assuming an indicator function `aPb` such that it is true if a path can be formed over the edges in `R` (i.e. if an edge exists in the underlying order relation), the following definitions can be made:
+Assuming an indicator function `aPb` such that it is true if a path can be formed over the edges in `R(p)` (i.e. if an edge exists in the underlying order relation), the following definitions can be made:

 * `(a presquent-sibling-of b) := aPb`
 * `(a subsequent-sibling-of b) := bPa`